 Join us in Lund for a lunch-to-lunch workshop from Wednesday (12th) to Friday (14th) of September!

 With this Dynamics workshop, our goal is to bring together leading experts in the field of membrane dynamics, with a particular focus on neutrons and X-rays, but also complementary techniques including NMR, single molecule spectroscopy and computer modeling.
-The event is free of charge.
+The event is free of charge and we encourage submission of abstract for contributed talks (20 minutes) and posters.
 We expect to host up to 90 participants on a first-come-first-served basis.

 - Dynamics of multi-component membranes including local composition fluctuations, lipid flip-flop, and thickness fluctuations and their dependence on local composition